Before the Coffee Gets Cold: Reception

 Terry Hong of The Christian Science Monitor stated that the "narrative is occasionally uneven and tends to meander" but that the author "has a surprising, unerring ability to find lasting emotional resonance."
 Ian J. Battaglia of the Chicago Review of Books wrote that "despite the occasional clumsiness, the narrative is deeply moving" and that the "characters are the real stars here, and their empathy for one another is powerful."
 Courtney Rodgers of Book Riot compared the book to American comedy series Pushing Daisies, stating that the "charming short novel asks questions about time and how we choose to spend it."

 Joseph P. Kelly of The Harvard Crimson gave the book five stars.

 Sequels

 In 2017, a sequel was released in Japan: Before the Coffee Gets Cold: Tales from the Cafe.
 A second sequel, Before Your Memory Fades, was published in 2018 and the third one, called Before We Say Goodbye, followed in 2021.
 The fourth sequel was published in Japanese in 2023, and its English translation was published in September 2024 as Before We Forget Kindness.
+The fifth, Before I Knew I Loved You, was published in May 2026.